balcklive/wuying-agentbay-sdk/docs/guides/browser-use/core-features/stealth-mode.md

 **Why this matters:**
 - The AgentBay SDK pre-configures `contexts[0]` with stealth mode settings
 - Creating a new context with `new_context()` bypasses these configurations
-- This results in reduced anti-bot detection effectiveness
-- Browser fingerprinting and behavior simulation may not work properly
+- This results in reduced anti-bot detection effectiveness and browser fingerprinting may not work properly

 ### 2. Fingerprint Configuration Strategy